-In the fall of 2020, the Minister of Natural Resources Canada tasked the Nuclear Waste Management Organization (NWMO) with leading an engagement process with Canadians and Indigenous peoples to inform the development of an integrated long-term management strategy for all of Canada's radioactive waste, in particular low- and intermediate-level waste, as part of the government's radioactive waste management policy review.
-The NWMO was asked to lead this work because it has 20 years of recognized expertise in the engagement of Canadians and Indigenous peoples on plans for the safe long-term management of used nuclear fuel.
+The Government of Canada already took the important step of modernizing Canada's radioactive waste management framework through publication, in March 2023, of a revised Policy for Radioactive Waste Management and Decommissioning (hereafter referred to as the Policy).
+As part of the government's radioactive waste management policy review, in fall 2020, Canada's Minister of Natural Resources tasked the Nuclear Waste Management Organization (NWMO) with leading a separate engagement process with Canadians, Indigenous peoples and industry representatives to inform the development of an integrated long-term management strategy for all Canada's radioactive waste, in particular low- and intermediate-level waste for which there are not currently long-term plans in place.
+The task recognized the NWMO's 20 years of expertise in engaging Canadians and Indigenous peoples on plans for the safe, long-term management of used nuclear fuel.
+In developing this, the NWMO was asked to provide: